Which Genetic Testing Kit is the Best — 23andMe or AncestryDNA? Find Out in Our Detailed Review

 Where these two services differ in a matchup of Ancestry vs 23andMe is in a couple of areas:

-- AncestryDNA offers about 200 more regions in their heritage reports
+- AncestryDNA offers about 200 more regions in its heritage reports

 Looking at customer reviews of the two companies, they get similar overall ratings on review websites.
 When it comes to who has the best customer service, 23andMe or AncestryDNA, Ancestry gets higher praise for their customer support.